Haridasaravind/Haridasaravind/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-  🚀🚀 As an experienced Software and DevOps Engineer with a Master's degree in Computer Science, I bring a robust set of skills in web development, database management, cloud platforms, and data mining.
+  🚀🚀 As an experienced Software and with a Master's degree in Computer Science, I bring a robust set of skills in web development, database management, cloud platforms, and data mining.
 My professional journey has allowed me to work in various capacities - as a Systems Engineer at NielsenIQ (TCS), India, and as a DevOps Engineer at innData Analytics Private Limited, India.
 Currently, I'm applying my skill set as a Student Assistant Developer at the University of Massachusetts, Boston.
 My passion for technology and problem-solving drives me to continually adapt, learn, and contribute to the dynamic field of Computer Science.

 Technical Skills
 Programming Language(s): Java, Python, Scala, Shell Scripting